-Mammography is a medical imaging technique that uses low-dose X-rays to screen for and diagnose breast cancer.
-During the procedure, the breast is compressed between two plates, and a specialized X-ray system designed for breast tissue is used.
+Mammography is a specialized medical imaging technique using low-dose X-rays to screen for and diagnose breast cancer.
+The procedure involves compressing the breast between two plates and capturing images using an X-ray system specifically engineered for soft tissue imaging.

-X-rays are easily absorbed by high-density materials and penetrate low-density materials.
-Therefore, the difference in the X-ray dose absorbed by the breast allows for imaging of the internal tissues of the breast.
-A key advantage of mammography is its ability to image the entire breast, unlike ultrasonography which typically focuses on specific areas, and to detect tiny calcium deposits known as microcalcifications, which can be an early sign of cancer.
+X-rays are attenuated differently depending on tissue density; they penetrate low-density materials easily but are absorbed by high-density materials.
+This contrast allows for clear imaging of internal breast structures.
+A key advantage of mammography is its ability to image the entire breast and detect microcalcifications--tiny calcium deposits that can be an early indicator of cancer--which are often difficult to detect with ultrasonography.

-An X-ray tube is used to generate the X-rays used in mammography, where electrons generated by heating a filament (cathode) are accelerated and collide with a metal (anode) such as tungsten or molybdenum.
-At this time, X-rays are generated.
-Therefore, X-ray systems require a high-voltage power supply to accelerate the electrons and a separate filament power supply to generate them.
-These power supplies are critical components for the operation of the X-ray tube.
+In a mammography system, X-rays are produced when electrons, emitted by a heated filament (cathode), are accelerated toward a metal target (anode) such as tungsten or molybdenum.
+This process requires precise power management: a high-voltage power supply to accelerate the electrons and a filament power supply to heat the cathode.
+These power supplies are critical for ensuring stable X-ray output and high-resolution imaging.

 - Related words: